 Comments & Documentation

-C3 uses three distinct comment types:
+C3 has four distinct comment types:

 - The normal

-single line comment. - The classic
+//single line comment. - The classic

-multi-line C style comment, but unlike in C they are allowed to nest. - Documentation comments
+/* ... */multi-line C style comment, but unlike in C they are allowed to nest. - Documentation comments

 Doc contracts

-and must be terminated using *>
+Section titled “Doc contracts”Documentation contracts start with <* and must be terminated using *>.

--directive on a new line will be interpreted as
+Any initial text up until the first @-directive on a new line will be interpreted as

 free text documentation.